 The affinity diagram is a technique used to group scattered ideas, opinions, or issues into relevant categories or themes.
 It’s a great way to sort through a large amount of information.
 Grouping scattered topics or sticky notes within MindMapper is very easy.
 Select the topics.
 Then hold down the shift key and click on the blank background.

 A tree diagram or tree structure is very useful in representing hierarchical order.
-It is also used to breakdown ideas into bits and pieces.
-In project management, tree diagram can be used to come up with a work breakdown structure (WBS).
+It is also used to break down ideas into bits and pieces.
+In project management, a tree diagram can be used to come up with a work breakdown structure (WBS).

 Process Map (High-Level Process Map: SIPOC)

-Process map outlines the detailed workflow of processes for clear understanding and analysis to work in conjunction with high level process map which only outlines major processes, activities, or tasks.
+Process map outlines the detailed workflow of processes for clear understanding and analysis to work in conjunction with a high-level process map that only outlines major processes, activities, or tasks.

 This type of diagram is best used for visually laying out activities with time progression.
-The structure may seem like just another tree diagram; however, it is designed to display directional flow of tasks and time.
-Some examples might include projects that have phases, processes, milestones or stages.
+The structure may seem like just another tree diagram; however, it is designed to display the directional flow of tasks and time.
+Some examples might include projects that have phases, processes, milestones, or stages.